drakearch/kaggle-courses/README.md

 ## Python

 1. [Hello, Python](python/01-syntax-variables-and-numbers.ipynb)
-A quick introduction to Python syntax, variable assignment, and numbers
+A quick introduction to Python syntax, variable assignment, and numbers.

 2. [Functions and Getting Help](python/02-functions-and-getting-help.ipynb)
-Calling functions and defining our own, and using Python's builtin documentation
+Calling functions and defining our own, and using Python's builtin documentation.

 3. [Booleans and Conditionals](python/03-booleans-and-conditionals.ipynb)
-Using booleans for branching logic
+Using booleans for branching logic.

 4. [Lists and Tuples](python/04-lists.ipynb)
 Lists and the things you can do with them.
-Includes indexing, slicing and mutating
+Includes indexing, slicing and mutating.

 5. [Loops and List Comprehensions](python/05-loops-and-list-comprehensions.ipynb)
-For and while loops, and a much-loved Python feature: list comprehensions
+For and while loops, and a much-loved Python feature: list comprehensions.

 6. [Strings and Dictionaries](python/06-strings-and-dictionaries.ipynb)
-Working with strings and dictionaries, two fundamental Python data types
+Working with strings and dictionaries, two fundamental Python data types.

 7. [Working with External Libraries](python/07-working-with-external-libraries.ipynb)
-Imports, operator overloading, and survival tips for venturing into the world of external libraries
+Imports, operator overloading, and survival tips for venturing into the world of external libraries.

 ## Intro to Machine Learning

 1. [How Models Work](https://www.kaggle.com/dansbecker/how-models-work)
-The first step if you're new to machine learning
+The first step if you're new to machine learning.

 2. [Basic Data Exploration](intro_to_machine_learning/02-explore-your-data.ipynb)
-Load and understand your data
+Load and understand your data.

 3. [Your First Machine Learning Model](intro_to_machine_learning/03-your-first-machine-learning-model.ipynb)
 Building your first model.
 Hurray!

 4. [Model Validation](intro_to_machine_learning/04-model-validation.ipynb)
-Measure the performance of your model ? so you can test and compare alternatives
+Measure the performance of your model ? so you can test and compare alternatives.

 1. [Underfitting and Overfitting](intro_to_machine_learning/05-underfitting-and-overfitting.ipynb)
 Fine-tune your model for better performance.